Lie Detection: Misconceptions, Pitfalls, and Opportunities for Improvement

 Unlike Pinocchio, liars do not usually give telltale signs that they are being dishonest.
 In lieu of a growing nose, is there a way to distinguish people who are telling the truth from those who aren’t?
-A new report in Psychological Science in the Public Interest, a journal of the Association for Psychological Science, discusses some of the common misconceptions about those proficient in the art of deception, reviews the shortcomings of commonly used lie-detection techniques, and presents new empirically supported methods for telling liars from truth-tellers with greater accuracy.
+A report in Psychological Science in the Public Interest, a journal of the Association for Psychological Science, discusses some of the common misconceptions about those proficient in the art of deception, reviews the shortcomings of commonly used lie-detection techniques, and presents new empirically supported methods for telling liars from truth-tellers with greater accuracy.

 Trapping a liar is not always easy.
 Lies are often embedded in truths and behavioral differences between liars and truth-tellers are usually very small.
 In addition, some people are just very good at lying.
 Lie detectors routinely make the common mistakes of overemphasizing nonverbal cues, neglecting intrapersonal variations (i.e., how a person acts when they are telling the truth versus when they are lying), and being overly confident in their lie-detection skills.